writethedocs/www/docs/conf/portland/2022/news/conference-going-virtual.rst

 We discussed at length,
 but we couldn't find a good way to integrate in-person and virtual attendees.
-We figured out a way to handle it for talks, but things like the job fair, and unconference don't lend themselves to mixing between in-person and virtual.
-The biggest requirement to do this effectively is reliable in-person WiFi, which has *always* proven to be difficult in the past.
+We figured out a way to handle it for talks, but had not solved the issue for the job fair and unconference.
+Hybrid conferences require reliable in-person WiFi, which has *always* been a difficult issue in past conferences.
-We think it is perhaps possible to integrate the two spaces well in the future, but we weren't able to commit to it this year.

 Once we started planning the event, we realized that our hybrid event would require much more staff.